 Create/ Edit if this is unticked the profile users will not be able to create or edit a Contact, however they can still view data.

 Delete unticking this prevents profile users from deleting any Contact records.

-View if this is unticked the Contacts module will display at the top of the screen however this remains inaccessible.
+View if this is unticked the Contacts module will display in the Quick Create or Jump To options on the left sidebar, however this remains inaccessible.